Our Members Asked:

-Although N95 masks are the gold standard and were, until the spring of 2020, easily obtainable, good mask options exist, primarily certified KN95 masks and well-made, well-fitting, 3-layer cloth masks.
-Disposable surgical masks are also readily available but tend to leave gaps between the mask and face, reducing their usefulness.
-Electrical air purifying respirators that mimic powered air-purifying respirators (PAPRs) exist, but these devices would not be appropriate for preventing the spread of COVID-19 among the general public.
+N95 masks are the gold standard, but other good options exist if you do not have an N95, primarily KN95 masks and well-made, well-fitting, 3-layer cloth masks.
+Disposable surgical masks are also readily available but tend to leave gaps between the mask and face, reducing their usefulness (although there are ways to improve it).

 If you want to find and buy a good mask that meets the guidelines of the U.S. CDC as well as the World Health Organization, go right to Best Cloth Masks You Can Buy.

 If you want an N95 respirator, see Finding the Best N95 Masks section.
 If you want a KN95 respirator, see the Finding the Best KN95 Masks section.